Overview

 - Explain medicine side effects.

 As Alzheimer's disease moves into its last stages, brain changes begin to affect physical functions.
-The changes can affect the ability to swallow, balance, and control bowel and bladder movements.
-These effects can lead to other health problems such as:
+The changes can affect the ability to swallow, balance, and manage stool and bladder movements.
+These effects can lead to other health issues such as:

 - Inhaling food or liquid into the lungs.